• Skip to primary navigation

 IBIT News

-Distinguished Speaker – Lee Green
+Distinguished Speaker – Jack Hughes

 The Fox School’s Institute for Business and Information Technology presents the Distinguished Speaker Series, featuring talks by leading professionals on essential business technology topics.